motopress/getwid/readme.txt

 * Added the meta key selector helper.
 * Added preview for templates in the Custom Post Type, Post Slider, and Post Carousel blocks.
 * Minor bugfixes and improvements.

-= 2.0.8, Apr 26 2024 =
-* Minor bugfixes and improvements.

-= 2.0.7, Mar 29 2024 =
-* Fixed an issue where pagination in post-based blocks didn't work correctly on the static front page.

-= 2.0.6, Mar 20 2024 =
-* Improved Contact Form block - added Group and Columns to allowed child blocks list.
-* Minor bugfixes and improvements.

 --------